-Norwich City v Millwall
+Sargent scores twice as Norwich beat Millwall

 Post update

-Joshua Sargent (Norwich City) wins a free kick in the defensive half.
+Max Aarons (Norwich City) wins a free kick in the defensive half.

 Post update